 However out of competition for a few years due to an accident, Annette returned to the tour to take up where she left off, making progress again reaching semi finals and back within the top 8 once again.
 Her first National Ranking win came in 1999 taking a 2-1 win over Paula Darby in the Ladies Leinster Masters.
 She never gave up over the next few seasons with some good results but the win’s were just somewhat out of reach for her until she reached the final of the Griffith Cup in 2002 against Michelle Sherwin and took the win 2-0, returned in 2003 to retain this title against Paula Darby and for the first time ever to take the title of Griffith Cup 3 years in a row, this time against Edel Cosgrave.
 This would be the last win for a number of years as RILSA went into decline in 2005 with the numbers playing down to single figures.
 RILSA would have to go back to the drawing board in the coming years to establish a plan to get female cue sports back on track in Ireland.

 With the reformation of RILSA in 2014, Annette reached the final of the National Championship once again, against Sandra Bryan from Wexford and like all those years ago in 1986 was to lose out in the final frame and black ball.
-Annette while beaten remained resolute and was to return the following year to make the final of the National Championship again against Sandra Bryan but it was Annette’s time shine as she won her first National Championship Title.
+Annette while beaten remained resolute and was to return the following year to make the final of the National Championship again against Sandra Bryan but it was Annette’s time to shine winning her first National Championship Title.
 She would reach the final again for the 3rd season in a row only to just lose out on the pink ball in the final frame against Danielle Randle from Kilkenny.
-The following two seasons would see Annette make the semis of the National Championship until the 2019 Championship in Dublin when she played her best snooker against Cathy Dunne from Dublin to take the title 3-0 and for her second time in her career with RILSA.
+The following two seasons would see Annette make the semis of the National Championship until the 2019 Championship in Dublin when she played her best snooker against Cathy Dunne from Dublin to take the title 3-0, for the second time in her career with RILSA.

 Annette was starting to play some of her best snooker in years and would start to dominate the tour since 2014 with 13 more National Ranking wins and many final places over the last 6 seasons.
 Annette has reached the final of the National 6 Red Championship for the past 5 years and this season took the title to add to the National Amateur Title.
 After reaching the final of the Inaugural 10 Red National Championship in 2019, she would return to the final in 2020 to take her 3rd National Snooker Title in the same season against Claire Mill.
 She has reached the final of the National Masters twice.
 Annette would go on to win the coveted Maureen Butler Cup in 2019 to complete an amazing two seasons with RILSA.
 Over the years Annette has won 16 National Ranking titles, two National Amateur Championship Titles, one National 6 Red Championship Title, one National 10 Red Championship Title and the Maureen Butler Cup.
 She would add a Carlow County Championship title to her list in 2017, An amazing achievement for the Carlow woman.